Bird-of-Hermes/Software-Rasterizer/README.md

 This was a simple project that'll revisit later once I have the time.
 The rasterizer part of the renderer was loosely based on OLC's 3D Engine (although this runs much faster): https://github.com/OneLoneCoder/Javidx9/tree/master/ConsoleGameEngine/BiggerProjects/Engine3D
 It's only supporting diffuse (base color) textures so far and no transparency.

+Other than that, this project uses vcpkg.
+If you're using it, open vcpkg file directory with your preffered cmd and run: vcpkg install assimp

-Other than that, the project uses vcpkg, you gotta have to download the ASSIMP library for importing the models.
-If not using vcpkg, you'll have to link manually to winGDI and ASSIMP.
+Else you gotta have to download the ASSIMP library for importing the models (or download it using Visual Studio's Nuget).
+Link manually to winGDI libraries and ASSIMP.

 Here are some pics of it: